retestt/docs/gitian-building/gitian-building-setup-gitian-fedora.md

 sudo dnf install git python ruby apt-cacher-ng qemu qemu-kvm dpkg debootstrap python-cheetah gnupg tar rsync wget curl
 ```

-At the end Debian is rebooted to make sure that the changes take effect.
-The steps in this
-section only need to be performed once.

 Installing Gitian
 ------------------

-Re-login as the user `gitian_user` that was created during installation.
-The rest of the steps in this guide will be performed as that user.

 There is no `python-vm-builder` package in Fedora, so we need to install it from source ourselves,